Mscgen

 box

 Box arcs, where the arc is replaced with a box between the selected entities.
-Any arc label is centred in the box.
+Any arc label is centred in the box and word wrapped if needed.

 Rendered rounded box